 Options for Mentioning a Name Change on a Resume

-When your name has changed, due to marriage, divorce, or another reason, there are a couple of options for including the change on your resume.
+When your name has changed, due to marriage, divorce, or another reason, there are several options for including the change on your resume.

 You can list both names on your resume.
 Either put your former name in parentheses or list both names, with your previous name in a smaller font: